nuxt-community/auth-module/docs/content/en/api/options.md

   - `domain` - domain (and by extension subdomain/s) where the cookie is visible.
 Default is domain and all subdomains.
   - `secure` - sets whether the cookie requires a secure protocol (https).
 Default is false, **should be set to true if possible**.

-Note: Using cookies is effectively **required** for universal mode (SSR) apps because authentication on first page load occurs **only** on the server side and local storage is not available on the server.
+Note: Using cookies is effectively **required** for universal mode (SSR) apps because authentication on first page load occurs **only** on the server side and local & session storage is not available on the server.

 You can disable use of cookie storage by setting `cookie` to `false`, like so: